kexul/crop-pdf/README.md

 # Crop pdf
- Small pyqt application to crop the margins of pdf files.
+ Small pyqt application to crop the margins of pdf files with 50 lines of code.

 # Usage
 1. `python crop_pdf.py`, an open file dialog will prompt.